-For patients who receive hospice music therapy their main goal is to improve their quality of life.
-Since the patients who receive this care have a diagnosed terminal illness, whether they are responsive or not, it can be a lot to take it.
+For patients who receive hospice music therapy, their main goal is to improve their quality of life.
+Since the patients who receive this care have a diagnosed terminal illness, it can be a lot to take it.
 Patients may be scared, worried, confused, or frustrated.
 But however the patient is feeling, a certified music therapist can help.
 In addition to this, music therapists help the patient to realize the immense support they have.

 Goals for hospice music therapy patients are very different from the goals a child with autism would want to gain from music therapy.
 For example, an additional goal that hospice patients typically work towards is realizing the immense support they have.
-On the other hand, a child with autism may have a goal such as using their words more.
+On the other hand, a child with autism may have a goal such as increasing verbal skills.
 In hospice music therapy, they are trying to make the patient the most comfortable they can possibly be.